 Enter into Technician Mode by swiping an authorized badge or by clicking both the line up/down keys six times simultaneously (if the terminal is not programmed key-in 6 times 0).
 Use the Enter key to scroll between screens, and the line up/down keys for moving between options within the selected screen.
-To return to the previous screen use the C key.
+To return to the previous screen use the c key.
 To exit technician mode double-click the Enter key.
 Technician mode enables setting up:

+- Real Time Clock (RTC) Calibration

+- Baud rate

+- Fingerprint unit Baud rate

-- Real Time Clock (RTC) Calibration - Baud rate - Station ID settings - Modem rings - Network connection - Step 1: Enter into Technician Mode: The display screen flashes for a five seconds interval and displays the version then flips to display the TECHNICIAN MODE and time and date alternately, (time&date are adjusted from the PC). - Step 2: Adjust the RTC (N/Y): This adjustment option is for internal clock calibration purposes. - Step 3: Set date and time: The date is in DD.MM.YYYY format - Note: Setting date and time is enabled only when defining the system parameter in the SYNCOM software: Edit Program--> System--> Badge type choose S (System Administrator)! - Step 4: Adjust host baud rate: Available baud rates: 1200, 2400, 4800, 9600 (default) and 19200. - Step 5: Adjust station ID: The Station (terminal) ID is the SY-780/A's address on a communication line.
+- Printer Baud rate

+- Station ID settings

+- Modem rings

+- Network connection

+- Step 1: Enter into Technician Mode:

+The display screen flashes for a five seconds interval and displays the version then flips to display the TECHNICIAN MODE and time and date alternately, (time&date are adjusted from the PC).

+Step 2: Adjust the RTC (N/Y):

+This adjustment option is for internal clock calibration purposes.

+Step 3: Set date and time:

+The date is in DD.MM.YYYY format

+Note: Setting date and time is enabled only when defining the system parameter in the SYNCOM software: Edit Program--> System--> Badge type choose S (System Administrator)!

+Step 4: Adjust host baud rate:

+Available baud rates: 1200, 2400, 4800, 9600 (default) and 19200.

+Step 5: Adjust fingerprint unit baud rate:

+Available baud rates: 57600 (default), 9600, 19200 and 38400.

+Step 6: Adjust printer baud rate:

+The available baud rates are: 9600 (default), 1200, 2400 and 4800.

+Step 7: Adjust station ID:

+The Station (terminal) ID is the SY-780/A's address on a communication line.
 It enables multi-terminal communication.
 Any number from 0 to 31 may be used as the terminal ID.
-Again, scroll to the required Station ID number. - Step 6: Adjust the amount of modem rings: Choose either the number of rings or N for no rings.
+Again, scroll to the required Station ID number.

+Step 8: Adjust the amount of modem rings:

+Choose either the number of rings or N for no rings.

-Step 7: Network connection:
+Step 9: Network connection:

 Programming the network connection requires addressing several sub-topics.
-The main screen enables three modes: N for no connection, A (10Base) or B (10/100Base new card) for answering when the terminal has been addressed.
+The main screen enables three available modes: N for no connection, Y for answering when terminal has been addressed, and P for Polling, which means that a connection will be made whenever required.